atomone-hub/genesis/README.md

 and resilience.

 ### Significance as a Political Base
-Operating as a "political party base" ,this fork will serve as a hub for ideation, discussion, and decision-making.
+Operating as a "political party base", this fork will serve as a hub for ideation, discussion, and decision-making.
 It aims to empower community members to actively participate in governance and influence the future trajectory of the ecosystem.
 This approach is expected to bring a more democratic and transparent governance